Updated February 2026

 What is clinical decision support software?

-Clinical decision support (CDS) tools are software systems that help physicians make evidence-based decisions at the point of care.
-Modern CDS platforms use AI to analyze patient data and surface relevant clinical guidelines, differential diagnoses, and treatment recommendations.
-According to The Clinical AI Report's 2025 evaluation, the top-ranked platforms index between 12,000 and 60 million evidence sources and provide cited recommendations that physicians can verify.
+CDS tools help physicians make evidence-based decisions at the point of care.
+The newer AI-powered platforms analyze patient data and surface relevant guidelines, differentials, and treatment options.
+The top-ranked platforms in our evaluation index between 12,000 and 60 million evidence sources and cite their recommendations so physicians can verify them.

 How do these tools integrate with EHR systems?